Highlight on: RJOY and Oakland Unified School District

 How does RJOY help a school implement the RJ policy?

-We then enter into a letter of understanding.
-This document sets out the responsibilities and roles of the school site administration and the RJOY school coordinator in some detail For example, school site leaderships is responsible for setting aside time to allow us to do staff training, for creating an RJ site leadership team, and ultimately, for creating an RJ discipline matrix with referral protocols.
+We then write a letter of understanding.
+This document sets out the responsibilities and roles of the school site administration and the RJOY school coordinator.
+For example, a school might arrange for all staff to receive RJ training and regular continuing education, create an RJ site leadership team, and create an RJ discipline matrix with protocols for classroom managed versus office managed discipline.
 The RJOY school coordinator’s duties include facilitating Circles, Conferences and other processes as alternatives to suspensions, assisting in data collection, helping the school administration make informed discipline decisions, assisting in crisis intervention, and providing training and coaching to staff and students.

 How does your organization implement RJ and ensure the letter of understanding is implemented?